 You can make small changes to help prevent falls.
-More than 1 in 3 older adults will fall each year.
-Falling can lead to broken bones, trouble getting around, and other health problems, especially if you are over age 64.
+One in 3 older adults will fall each year.
+Falling can lead to broken bones, trouble getting around, and other health problems, especially if you are age 65 or older.

 A fracture (broken bone) can cause pain and disability.
 It can also make it hard to do everyday activities, like cooking a meal, without help.
 Hip fractures are a major cause of health problems and death among older adults.